Jeff Dennis: Oneworld Solar Corp. (formerly COU Solar Inc.)

 In 2009, Dennis co-founded Oneworld Solar Corp. (formerly COU Solar Inc.), an Ontario-based full service photovoltaic solar integrator with operations in North America and Europe.
 Oneworld Solar developed roof top and ground mounted PV solar installations.
 In late 2009, Oneworld Solar was sold to Oneworld Energy Inc., a diversified international renewable energy company.

 Accredited Director (ICD.D)

 In 2008, Dennis completed the Director's Education Program of the Institute of Corporate Directors and the Rotman School of Business at the University of Toronto and received his ICD.D certification as a corporate director.

 Fasken Martineau DuMoulin LLP

 In 2012, Jeff Dennis became the world's only entrepreneur in residence in a law firm when he joined Fasken Martineau DuMoulin LLP in that capacity.
 His role involves continuing to be a business advisor and mentor to early stage, high growth companies.
-Dennis is also an intrapreneur building a business model in one of Canada's oldest, largest and most prestigious law firms that is both affordable to early stage entrepreneurs and profitable to the firm.
-An example is Fasken Martineau's Start-up Program, an inexpensive starter kit for entrepreneurs that includes mentoring from Dennis on a monthly basis during their 12-month term of the program.
+Dennis is also an intrapreneur building a business model in one of Canada's largest law firms.
+An example is Fasken Martineau's Start-up Program, a starter kit for entrepreneurs that includes mentoring from Dennis on a monthly basis during their 12-month term of the program.